-“one, one thousand…” is a love story and an unconventional documentary exposing the impact a rare and incurable form of epilepsy (Lennox-Gastaut Syndrome) has on the artist’s sister and nephew’s experiences of life-long care.
-Debe Arlook’s intimate photographs, accompanied by her sister’s writings, reveal the inner and outer worlds of a caregiver and the one being cared for.
+“one, one thousand…” is an unconventional documentary and a different kind of love story.
+It exposes the impact a rare and incurable form of epilepsy (Lennox-Gastaut Syndrome) has on a mother and son's experiences of life-long care.
+Debe Arlook’s intimate photos depict the inner and outer worlds of the relationship between the artist's nephew and sister.

 Learn more at https://www.debearlookphotography.com/

 Lori Sandler is a writer, life coach and devoted caregiver of her adult son, David.
 David has autism and Lennox-Gastaut Syndrome, a rare type of epilepsy that is difficult to control and causes severe neurological impairment.
 In the early 2000’s, the intensity of David’s condition and the challenges of his care spurred Lori onto a path of personal growth and spiritual inquiry.
 In her words, “The lessons of surrender, trust, compassion, self-knowledge and levity have been the greatest gifts I have received from walking this path with him.”
 Sharing these gifts with others, she now coaches and leads support groups for parents of challenged children.